 A few dates about my academic "career": I was born in Münster, Westphalia, in 1962, studied music and musicology at Hildesheim, Germany (1984–90), and at Trinity College Dublin, graduating in 1990 with a degree as "Diplom-Kulturpädagoge".
 My 1995 Ph.D. thesis on twentieth-century Irish art music (supervisor: Prof. Werner Keil) was the first major work in this area.
 It was published (in German) as Die Musik Irlands im 20.
 Jahrhundert (Hildesheim, 1996).
-Further publications include Irish Classical Recordings – A Discography of Irish Art Music (Westport CT, 2001), O'Kelly – An Irish Musical Family in Nineteenth-Century France (Norderstedt, 2014) and many articles in books and journals.
+Further publications include Irish Classical Recordings – A Discography of Irish Art Music (Westport CT, 2001), O'Kelly – An Irish Musical Family in Nineteenth-Century France (Norderstedt, 2014), Bird of Time.
+The Music of Swan Hennessy (Mainz, 2019), and many articles in books and journals.
 I also co-edited Irish Music in the Twentieth Century (= Irish Musical Studies 7, Dublin, 2003) and The Life and Music of Brian Boydell (Dublin, 2004).

 I have been living near Münster (until 1983), in Hildesheim (1984–90), Cologne (1990–3), Bonn (1993–2006), Darmstadt (2006–11) and moved to Frankfurt in May 2011 (see Contact).